Frequently Asked Questions

 As a partner, you gain visibility in a dynamic innovation environment, strengthen your network, access emerging talent, and engage directly with thought leaders, developers, and researchers.
 Your brand, data, or challenge will be at the center of a hands-on, high-energy event.

-- University / Research Partner – involve students and researchers in applied challenges
+• University / Research Partner: Connect your students and researchers with hands-on, applied challenges in a collaborative environment.

-- Energy providers, startups, public agencies, and tech companies
+• Industry Leaders: Representatives from energy providers, startups, public agencies, and tech companies.

 Absolutely!
 Many of our partners come from the public or academic sector.
 We’re happy to support you in crafting a challenge or integrating your institution into the event.

-You can submit your challenge using our online form – it’s quick and easy.
+Ready to get started?
+You can submit your challenge via our online form—the process is quick and straightforward.

-Please note: submitting a challenge does not guarantee inclusion in the final event unless you are an official sponsor or partner.
+Please note: While we welcome all ideas, submitting a challenge does not guarantee inclusion in the final event unless you are an official partner or sponsor